Farfetch/rules-framework/README.md

 ## Contributing

 Contributions are more than welcome!
-Submit comments, issues or pull requests, I promise to keep an eye on them :)
+Submit comments, issues or pull requests, we promise to keep an eye on them :)

 Head over to [CONTRIBUTING](CONTRIBUTING.md) for further details.

-While I try to do the best I can, suggestions/contributions are deeply appreciated on documentation!

 ## License